spayne/GameLiftStarterPlugin/README.md

 <img width="250" src="Docs/SetGameModeOfThirdPersonMap.png?raw=true" alt="Set Game Mode of the Third Person map"/>
 </p>

-6. Copy the Plugins/GameLiftStarter/Scripts/install.bat file to the root of your WindowsServer package directory.
+6. Copy the Plugins/GameLiftStarter/Scripts/install.bat file to the Server Package Root.

 7. From within the editor, re-package the server package